dappsnation/hdwallet/README.md

   }
 }
 ```

+> The method `fromEncryptedJson()` can take a long time.
+You may want to add a loading feedback.

 #### Ask for the Password
 Let's create a component to ask the password of the user :